dshah2012/Spam_Filter_Naive_bayes/README.md

 	- spamDetection.predictTestData("test","spam",400,401) # Predicting spam test data with the generated model and calculating score for ham ans spam for each test email
 	- spamDetection.save_file() # Saving the results.txt and model.txt files.
 	- spamDetection.calculate_results("ham", "spam") #Calculating the metrics for accuracy, precision, recall and F-Measure and printing them for each class.
-	- spamDetection.print_accuracy() # Printing the accuracy for each class.